XACLE-Challenge/XACLE_Challenge_2027_development_dataset/README.md

 	Each text is written in English.
 	All audio samples was converted to mono 16-bit 16 kHz format.

-- 11-point semantic-alignment scores between audio and text (per listener)
+- 11-point-scale semantic-alignment scores between audio and text (per listener)

 	This dataset includes subjective evaluation scores for semantic alignment between audio and text.
 	The semantic-alignment score is on a an 11-point scale from 0 ("does not match at all") to 10 ("matched exactly").
-	Each audio–text pair is evaluated by four native English-speaking .
+	Each audio–text pair is evaluated by four native English speakers for the training and validation sets and by eight native English speakers for the test set.

 - Average semantic-alignment scores